 In addition, you will be putting down your base colors three times.
 Once horizontally along the first top row of squares.
 Once vertically along the first left row of squares and then once diagonally down and across the middle.
 For clarification, when i say base colors, I mean the colors you are using that you wrote the names of.

 You will put down these colors in three different values.
 On the far left margin the base colors will be lightest in value.
 Along the middle, diagonal line they will be a medium value.
 Then along the upper margin the colors will be the darkest value.
+This portion of the color chart creation will really help you in understanding tonal values and how to create them.

 A note about different paint mediums